All about H1B visa and latest updates

 This visa is valid for three years.
 In addition, three-year extensions are allowed, bringing the entire validity term to six years.

-What are the requirements for the H1B visa?
+What Are the Requirements for the H1B visa?

 Along with the strict standards imposed by US immigration law for border protection purposes, there are other requirements for an H1B visa.
 As a result, you should consult with an immigration lawyer to evaluate if you fit these requirements.
 Alternatively, go to the LegaMart directory and hire a lawyer to get all the information you need about an H1B visa based on your smartphone queries.